paulscherrerinstitute/CIO_EVM/README.md

 It is therefore important to initialize the Si5395 clocks prior to loading the bitstream (an initial reset is probably attempted and then leads to the problematic scenario).

+Note that when trying to debug this with the ILAs in combination with a stopped event clock it may be necessary to manually connect the Vivado debug hub to the Axi clock as by default Vivado may pick the event clock...